Daylight saving time in the Americas: Brazil

 Brazil adopted DST (called horário de verão—"summer time"—in Portuguese) for the first time in 1931, and it was in effect across the entire country.
 The duration and regional applicability of DST has varied over the years (see Portuguese Wikipedia page for details).
-As of 2013, DST was used only in the southern region (the states of Rio Grande do Sul, Santa Catarina, Paraná), the southeast region (the states of São Paulo, Rio de Janeiro, Espirito Santo, Minas Gerais), and the central-west region (the state of Goiás and the Distrito Federal, and the states of Mato Grosso and Mato Grosso do Sul).
+As of 2013, DST was used only in the southern region (the states of Rio Grande do Sul, Santa Catarina, Paraná), the southeast region (the states of São Paulo, Rio de Janeiro, Espírito Santo, Minas Gerais), and the central-west region (the state of Goiás and the Distrito Federal, and the states of Mato Grosso and Mato Grosso do Sul).

 Formerly, starting and ending dates were variable, but in 2008, a decree (No. 6558 of 9 September 2008) established a permanent rule: DST starts at 00:00 on the third Sunday in October from 2008 to 2017 (and on the first Sunday in November from 2018 to the present), and ends at 00:00 on the third Sunday in February—unless the latter falls during Carnaval: in this case, the end of DST was postponed by one week.

 In 2019, Brazil scrapped daylight saving time and now stays on standard time year round.

 Chile

-Chile currently observes DST from the first Saturday in September to the first Saturday in April.
+Chile currently observes DST from the Sunday after the first Saturday in September to the Sunday after the first Saturday in April.

 In the past, DST was observed from the second Saturday in October to the second Saturday in March, but it has varied (see Time in Chile).
 In 2008, for example, the time was adjusted on Sunday, March 30, at 12 midnight.

 In 2010, because of an earthquake, DST remained in effect until April 3.